ktorio/ktor-documentation/topics/rsa-keys-generation.md

 [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) is a widely used public-key crypto-system that enables secure data transmission, digital signatures, and key exchange.

-RSA-256, part of the RSA (Rivest–Shamir–Adleman) encryption algorithm, utilizes SHA-256 for hashing and a key (usually 2048-bit, 4096-bit or higher) to secure digital communications.
+RS256, part of the RSA (Rivest–Shamir–Adleman) encryption algorithm, utilizes SHA-256 for hashing and a key (usually 2048-bit, 4096-bit or higher) to secure digital communications.

 In the realm of [JSON Web Token](https://jwt.io/) authentication, RS256 plays a crucial role since the integrity and authenticity of JWTs can be verified through signature mechanisms, such as RS256, where a public/private key pair is employed.
 This ensures that the information contained within the token remains tamper-proof and trustworthy.

 The following sections will cover how such keys are generated and used alongside the [JWT Ktor authentication](jwt.md) plugin.

-You can follow along by using the [auth-jwt-rs256](https://github.com/ktorio/ktor-documentation/blob/1.6.8/codeSnippets/snippets/auth-jwt-rs256/) sample project's private key, found in `resources/application.conf`.
+You can follow along by using the [auth-jwt-rs256](https://github.com/ktorio/ktor-documentation/blob/%ktor_version%/codeSnippets/snippets/auth-jwt-rs256/) sample project's private key, found in `resources/application.conf`.
 Simply save the private key in a `.pk8` file and [skip to the second](#second-step) step.

 <tip>
 <p>
-For production use, it is recommended that you choose a more modern alternative, such as ES256, that's based on more modern, efficient, and secure cryptography.
+For production use, it is recommended that you choose a more modern alternative, such as <a href="https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm">ES256</a>, that's based on more modern, efficient, and secure cryptography.
 However, because RSA still has its uses and is supported by the JWT plugin, the documentation below uses RSA.
 </p>
 </tip>